 Penalties and offences

-Failure to comply with the requirements of the provisions of the EU FIC set out in Regulation 10(2) of the FIR (SI 2014/1855 and SI 2019/1218) and corresponding Regulations in Wales, Scotland and Northern Ireland on the labelling of allergenic ingredients is a criminal offence and may result in a criminal prosecution being brought against a FBO.
+Failure to comply with the requirements of the provisions of the EU FIC set out in Regulation 10(2) of the FIR (SI 2014/1855 and SI 2019/1218) and corresponding Regulations in Wales, and Northern Ireland on the labelling of allergenic ingredients is a criminal offence and may result in a criminal prosecution being brought against a FBO.
 This position is the same in relation to a failure to comply with Regulation 5(5) or Regulation 5A(1)(a) of the FIR relating to the provision of allergen information for non-prepacked foods and PPDS etc. in a manner other than one provided for in EU FIC.

-A person found guiltyconvicted of an allergens offence under the FIR 2014 will be liable to an unlimited fine.
+A person convicted of an allergens offence under the FIR 2014 will be liable to an unlimited fine.
 The amount of the fine would be up to the Magistrates to decide on a case by case basis.

 Glossary of terms used